 The ruling of the Chair of Full Council as to the construction or application of this constitution or as to any proceedings of the Council shall not be challenged at any meeting of the Council.
-Such interpretation shall have regard to the purposes of the Constitution contained in Article 1 Section 2 of this chapter.
+Such interpretation shall have regard to the purposes of the Constitution contained in Article 1.